jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 Options.

 - id `string`: id of the accessor to update.
-- data `object?`: developer assigned attributes.
+- meta `object?`: developer assigned attributes.

 Returns.